sodadata/docs/soda/quick-start-dev.md

       QUOTED_IDENTIFIERS_IGNORE_CASE: false
   schema: public
 ```
-4. Next, add the following configuration that connects Soda to your new platform account, leaving the values blank for a moment.
+5. Next, add the following configuration that connects Soda to your new platform account, leaving the values blank for a moment.
 Be sure to add the syntax for `soda_cloud` at the root level of the YAML file, *not* nested under the `data_source` syntax.
 ```yaml
 soda_cloud:
   host: cloud.soda.io
   api_key_id:
   api_key_secret:
 ```
-5. In a browser, navigate to <a href="https://cloud.soda.io/signup" target="_blank">cloud.soda.io/signup</a> to create a new Soda account.
-This trial account is available for free for 45 days.
+6. In a browser, navigate to <a href="https://cloud.soda.io/signup" target="_blank">cloud.soda.io/signup</a> to create a new Soda account.
+If you already have a Soda account, log in.
-6. In your new account, navigate to **your avatar** > **Profile**, then access the **API keys** tab.
+7. In your new account, navigate to **your avatar** > **Profile**, then access the **API keys** tab.
 Click the plus icon to generate new API keys.
   * Copy the **API Key ID**, then paste it into the `configuration.yml` as the value for `api_key_id`.
   * Copy the **API Key Secret**, then paste it into the `configuration.yml` as the value for `api_key_secret`.
-7. Save the `configuration.yml` file and close the API modal in your Soda account.
+8. Save the `configuration.yml` file and close the API modal in your Soda account.

 ## Write checks for data quality